Amyloid Beta Amino Acid 3D Model

 3. A minimum of two liberal studies courses must be taken from the same subject area (the description before the course number).
 At least one of these two courses must be at an intermediate or advanced level (designated in Guide).

-4. Retroactive credits may be awarded for foreign-language work done in high school.
-The following conditions apply:
+4. Retroactive credits (retrocredits) may be awarded for world languages work done in high school.
+Criteria for awarding retrocredits is described in the L&S policy section of GUIDE

 5. English composition courses, English as a Second Language courses, and basic communications arts courses are not accepted as liberal studies electives.